Early Learning Strategic Plan

 The draft plan will be jointly developed by a Ministerial Advisory Group, a larger Reference Group that includes sector stakeholders, and the Ministry.
 Their work will draw on the findings of the Education Summits and the national conversation on education, as well as other work being undertaken in the education portfolio.

-Public consultation on the draft plan is expected to take place in October 2018.
+The draft plan is expected to be available for public consultation in September/October 2018.

 The terms of reference for the strategy were announced by the Minister of Education on 5 April 2018, together with the members of the Ministerial Advisory Group and the Reference Group.